matomo-org/developer-documentation/docs/tracking-javascript.md

 <pre><code>getCustomVariable (index, scope )</code></pre>

-This function is mostly useful if scope = "visit".
+This function can be used to get the custom variable name and value.
+By default, it will only work for custom variables that were set during the same page load.

-In this case, custom variables are recorded in a first party cookie for the duration of the visit (30 minutes after the last action).
-You can actually retrieve the custom variable names and values using piwikTracker.getCustomVariable.
+Note: it is possible to configure Piwik so that `getCustomVariable` will also return the name and value of a custom variable of scope "visit", even when it was set in a previous pageview in the same visit.
+To enable this behavior, call the Javascript function `storeCustomVariablesInCookie` before the call to `trackPageView`.
+This will enable the storage of Custom Variables of scope "visit" in a first party cookie.
+The custom variables cookie will be valid for the duration of the visit (30 minutes after the last action).
+You can then retrieve the custom variable names and values using `getCustomVariable`.
 If there is no custom variable in the requested index, it will return false.

 <pre><code>[...]_paq.push([ function() {